-FIRST SEMESTER CREDIT HOURS
+CREDIT HOURS STER FIRST SEMES

-ECE 100 Early Childhood Growth and Development 3
+3 Early Childhood Growth and Development ECE 100

-ECE 101 Observation and Assessment of Children 3
+3 Observation and Assessment of Children ECE 101

-ECE 105 Health, Safety, Nutrition for Children 3
+3 Health, Safety, Nutrition for Children ECE 105

 Total 9

-SECOND SEMESTE R

-ECE 110 Introduction to Early Childhood Education 3
+3 MESTER Introduction to Early Childhood Education SECOND SEN

-ECE 115 Family, School & Community 3
+Family, School & Community ECE 115

-ECE 125 The Exceptional Child 3
+3 The Exceptional Child ECE 125

 Total 9

+Overall Total 18
-This Certificate will allow the student to apply for the Level II ECE Illinois Gateway Credential.

-This credential fits into the State of Illinois early childhood career lattice system and the ExcelRate Illinois, creating a seamless framework for professional development and promoting access to varied career opportunities in the early childhood field.
+This Certificate will allow the student to apply for the Level II ECE Illinois Gateway Credential. his credential fits into the State of Illinois early childhood career lattice system and the ExcelRate Illinois, creating a seamless framework for professional development and promoting access to varied career opportunities in the early childhood field.
 To earn this credential, students must follow a prescribed course of study.
 Students should contact the Early Childhood Education Coordinator for further information about this credential and the courses they need to take in order to earn the credentials in addition to their degree.